Illinois Fighting Illini play the Chattanooga Mocs in first round of NCAA Tournament | WTOP News

 Pittsburgh; Friday, 6:50 p.m.
 EDT

-BOTTOM LINE: The No. 19 Illinois Fighting Illini face the Chattanooga Mocs in the opening round of the NCAA Tournament.
+BOTTOM LINE: The No. 19 Illinois Fighting Illini and Chattanooga Mocs play in the NCAA Tournament first round.

-The Fighting Illini are 15-5 against Big Ten opponents.
-Illinois has a 3-3 record in one-possession games.
+The Fighting Illini have gone 15-5 against Big Ten teams.
+Illinois scores 75.8 points while outscoring opponents by 8.2 points per game.

-The Mocs are 14-4 in SoCon play.
-Chattanooga is seventh in the SoCon shooting 34.6% from deep.
-Jamaal Walker paces the Mocs shooting 45.5% from 3-point range.
+The Mocs are 14-4 against SoCon teams.
+Chattanooga has a 23-6 record against opponents above .500.

 TOP PERFORMERS: Trent Frazier is averaging 12.1 points and 4.1 assists for the Fighting Illini.
 Kofi Cockburn is averaging 21.1 points and 10.6 rebounds over the past 10 games for Illinois.